 Please follow the logo to access all the yearly overviews of the units of work or click on your child's year group for individual schemes of work.

 The national curriculum for mathematics aims to ensure that all pupils:

 - become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 As part of the learning process pupils are encouraged to develop their mental arithmetic through regular practise.
-At Almondsbury this takes the form of Maths Attack.
+At Almondsbury this takes the form of small group support, regular mental maths games and activities and a times table assessment system - Maths Attack.
 Each week the children challenge themselves against the clock.
 This has a positive impact on the pupils’ mental maths strategies and recall of facts.